anebz/cloud/Accreditations/aws_developer_associate.md

 * Write-through: adds/updates data to the cache whenever data is written to the db.
 Data in the cache is never stale, but write penalty: every write involves a write to the cache and resources are wasted if the data is never read.
 Elasticache node failure means that data is missing until added or updated in the database

 ## Security

+For creating CloudFront key pairs, root access is needed.
+Non-root access for EC2 instance pairs, IAM user access keys and for IAM user password.

 ### IAM